On Markowitz's pseudodistance for conformal manifolds: Introduction

 The last family of conformal manifolds that we consider is specific to Lorentzian signature $(1,n)$.
 We focus on \emph{globally hyperbolic spacetimes}, that is, Lorentzian manifolds admitting a topological hypersurface $\Sigma$ that intersects every inextensible causal curve exactly once.
 Such a hypersurface is called a \emph{Cauchy hypersurface}.

 Given two globally hyperbolic spacetimes $M$ and $N$, a \emph{Cauchy embedding} from $M$ to $N$ is a conformal map $f: M \to N$ that sends a Cauchy hypersurface of $M$ to a Cauchy hypersurface of $N$.
-A globally hyperbolic spacetime $M$ is said to be $C$-\emph{maximal} if every Cauchy embedding $f: M \to N$ is onto.
-This notion wa introduced by Rossi \cite{Clara} as a conformal analogue of maximal spacetimes in Lorentzian geometry \cite{Choquet-Bruhat_Geroch}, and was later studied by Smaï, see \cite{SmaiThese, smaï2023enveloping, smaï2025futures}.
+A globally hyperbolic spacetime $M$ is said to be $C$-\emph{maximal} if every Cauchy embedding $f: M \to N$ is surjective.
+This notion was introduced by Rossi \cite{Clara} as a conformal analog of maximal spacetimes in Lorentzian geometry \cite{Choquet-Bruhat_Geroch}, and was later studied by Smaï, see \cite{SmaiThese, smai2023enveloping, smai2025futures}.
 Standard examples of $C$-maximal spacetimes include the universal cover of the Einstein universe and Minkowski spacetime.

-These spacetimes are of particular interest since Rossi proved that any globally hyperbolic conformally flat spacetime extends uniquely to a $C$-maximal one \cite{Clara, smaï2023enveloping}.
+These spacetimes are of particular interest since Rossi proved that any globally hyperbolic conformally flat spacetime extends uniquely to a $C$-maximal one \cite{Clara, smai2023enveloping}.
 Therefore, in a certain sense, the study of conformally flat globally hyperbolic spacetimes reduces to the study of $C$-maximal ones.
 For these latter, we obtain the following characterization (see Theorem~\ref{thm_GHM}).

 \begin{theorem} Let $M$ be a conformally flat, globally hyperbolic, $C$-maximal spacetime.
 Then $M$ is Markowitz hyperbolic if and only if $M$ is totally conformally lightlike incomplete. \end{theorem}